-Skin cancer is treated in different ways.
-Treatment depends on:
+Non-melanoma skin cancer is treated in different ways.
+The treatment recommended by your doctors will depend on:

 - the type, size and location of the cancer

 - any medicines you are taking (these may increase the risk of bleeding after surgery or delay healing)